Plan your move

 Citizens of certain non-EU countries will need a visa to enter Sweden.
 If your country is on the list, contact your nearest Swedish embassy or consulate to learn more and apply.

-Make sure to bring all official documentation for you and your family with you when travelling to Sweden, including identity documents, any residence permit cards and any official documents from the Migration Board.
+Make sure to bring all official documentation for you and your family with you when travelling to Sweden, including identity documents, any residence permit cards and any official documents from the Swedish Migration Agency.

-10 Register for your residence permit card (Non-EU only)
+9. In Sweden: Register for residence permit (non-EU only)

 Citizens of non-EU countries who do not require a visa to enter Sweden will apply for a residence permit card after entering Sweden.
-Visit the Migration Board for details.
+Visit the Swedish Migration Agency for details.

 Depending on your form of housing, you may need to arrange heating, electricity, telephone service, internet and television.
-Home insurance can also be a good idea.
+Sorting out a home insurance is also a good idea.
 Check with your landlord to find out what applies in your case.

 This guide as a PDF